Price Testing for Mobile Apps

 Running A/B tests is hard.
 To get it right, you have to effectively manage user cohorting, data collection, and data analysis.
 Add in the complexity introduced by subscriptions, and it quickly becomes a problem that most developers won’t tackle — or worse, do incorrectly.

-Our mission at RevenueCat is to help developers make more money, and pricing is one of the most effective levers for increasing revenue.
+Our mission at RevenueCat is to help developers monetize their apps, and pricing is one of the most effective levers for increasing revenue.
 While they’re difficult to do well, price experiments are the best way to measure the impact of pricing changes.
-We love making hard things easy for our users, so we decided to tackle this problem head-on.
+We love making hard things easy for our users, so we tackled this problem head-on.

-We’ve spent the last year developing an LTV model that seamlessly incorporates your app’s data with heaps of aggregate subscription metrics, giving you a powerful data tool not available anywhere else.
+We’ve spent the last year developing an LTV model that seamlessly incorporates your app’s data with heaps of aggregate subscription metrics.
+This gives you a powerful data tool not available anywhere else.

 If you want to skip the science talk and just learn how to use it, jump to the end.